Montreal Carabins dominate Western Mustangs to advance to Vanier Cup | TSN

 Montreal defensive back Nicolas Roy had a stellar game on defence, recording six tackles, a sack, an interception and a fumble recovery.

+Fagnan completed 11 of 19 passes for 142 yards with no touchdown completions and one interception.

+UBC running back Isaiah Knight gained 104 yards on 15 carries, while Cesare Rednour-Bruckman dazzled on a 60-yard punt return for a touchdown.

-The Carabins's next game will be the Vanier Cup, Canada's national university football championship, on Nov.
+The Vanier Cup, Canada's national university football championship, will be played Nov.
 25 at Queen's University in Kingston, Ont.

-Their opponent will be the winner of Saturday's Mitchell Bowl clash between Nova Scotia's St. Francis Xavier University and the University of British Columbia at Thunderbird Stadium in Vancouver.

 This report by The Canadian Press was first published Nov.
 18, 2023.